top of page

 Havelock held the shirt and said, “Mere dragons are some of the best trackers in Alastari.
 They could find a grey cat within the labyrinth of a dwarven iron mine.
 They should be able to acquire the owner’s scent and take us to them.”

-“Bringing two mere dragons into Shadowspire may not get the best reaction,” Vomarian Fae said examining the unfolded apparel.
+“Bringing two mere dragons into Shadowspire may not get the best reaction,” Vomarian stated, examining the unfolded apparel.

-“What if they lead us nowhere and they can’t find the scent?”
-My-re asked.
+“What if they lead us nowhere, and they can’t find the scent?”
+My‑re asked.

-“Then it’s likely Araminth’s and she is truly dead.
+“Then it’s likely Araminth’s garment, and she is truly dead.
 That’s a conclusion I’m comfortable telling Lady Greywand,” Havelock replied.

-“They already go the scent?”
-Vomarian Fae questioned.
+“They already got the scent?”
+Vomarian questioned.

-“The nine hells!”
-My-re exclaimed.
+“The nine hells,” My‑re exclaimed, looking out from the ship’s railing.
 “Follow them!”